tedmoore/schelp2/docs/Guides/GUI-Introduction.md

 Objects can also be given to views and windows to evaluate on events that are not a direct result of user's interaction, but convey useful information about the view's operation and the state it moved in.
 In this case they are often differentiated from actions and called **hooks**.

 Here, we will give an overview of different kinds of actions and hooks.
-See [View#Actions in general](../Classes/View.md#actions-in-general) and following sections for precise explanation of how to assign and make use of them.
+See [View / Actions in general ](../Classes/View.md#actions-in-general) and following sections for precise explanation of how to assign and make use of them.

 ### Default actions